nix-community/robotnix/docs/src/modules/flavors.md

 LineageOS support is still valuable to include as it extends support to a much wider variety of devices, and provides the base that many other Android ROMs use to customize.
 Contributions and fixes from LineageOS users are especially welcome!

-For devices with "boot-as-recovery", the typical LineageOS flashing process involves first producing a `boot.img` and `ota`, flashing `boot.img` with fastboot, and then flashing the `ota` in recovery mode.
+For devices with "boot-as-recovery", the typical LineageOS flashing process involves first producing a `boot.img` and `ota`, flashing `boot.img` with fastboot, and then sideloading the `ota` in recovery mode.
 The `boot.img` and `ota` targets can be built using `nix-build ... -A bootImg` or `nix-build ... -A ota`, respectively.
 Check the upstream documentation for your particular device before following the above instructions.